vberlier/mcwiki/README.md

 ## Getting Started

-The `load` function allows you to load a page from the Minecraft wiki.
+The `load` function allows you to load a page from the Minecraft Wiki.
 The page can be specified by providing a URL or simply the title of the page.

 ```python
 mcwiki.load("https://minecraft.gamepedia.com/Data_Pack")
 mcwiki.load("Data Pack")
 ```

-You can use the `load_file` function to read from a page downloaded locally or the `from_markup` function if you already have the html in a string somewhere.
+You can use the `load_file` function to read from a page downloaded locally or the `from_markup` function if you already have the html loaded in a string.

 ```python
 mcwiki.load_file("Data_Pack.html")